 Do not share this medication with others.

-If you have arthritis, lifestyle changes (e.g., weight loss if needed, strengthening/conditioning exercises) may help improve your flexibility and joint function.
+If you have arthritis, lifestyle changes (such as weight loss if needed, strengthening/conditioning exercises) may help improve your flexibility and joint function.
 Consult your doctor for specific instructions.

 If you are taking this drug on a regular schedule (not "as needed") and you miss a dose, take it as soon as you remember.
-If it is near the time of the next dose, skip the missed dose and resume your usual dosing schedule.
+If it is near the time of the next dose, skip the missed dose.
+Take your next dose at the regular time.
 Do not double the dose to catch up.

-Store at room temperature between 59-86 degrees F (15-30 degrees C) away from light and moisture.
+Store at room temperature away from light and moisture.
 Do not store in the bathroom.
-Keep all medicines away from children and pets.
+Keep all medications away from children and pets.

 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
-Consult your pharmacist or local waste disposal company for more details about how to safely discard your product.
+Consult your pharmacist or local waste disposal company.